- Home

 - One Administrative Town of Hinton Support Staff

-- Nine community members representing the following stakeholder groups:
+- Seven community members representing the following stakeholder groups:

-- Town of Hinton Resident at Large (two members)
+- Town of Hinton Resident at Large (five members)

 - Youth Representative (one member)